emacs-mirror/emacs/mps/manual/source/bib.rst

     A new algorithm is introduced for garbage collecting a heap which contains shared data structures accessed from a scatter table.
-The scheme provides for the purging of useless entries from the scatter table with no traverslas beyond the two required by classic collection schemes.
+The scheme provides for the purging of useless entries from the scatter table with no traversals beyond the two required by classic collection schemes.
 For languages which use scatter tables to sustain unique existence of complex structures, like natural variables of SNOBOL, it indirectly allows liberal use of a single